 Biography

-Miranda's interest in music began at a young age, and he received formal training in piano at the National Conservatory of Music of Mexico for several years before moving to the United States to pursue his music career.
-In 2014, Miranda was awarded 4th place in the Golden Key International Piano Composition Competition, and as a result, he was invited to perform at the winner's recital at Ehrbar Hall in Vienna.
-He also received an honorable mention in the IBLA Grand Prize for piano composition in the same year.
-In 2018, Miranda was awarded 3rd place in the Golden Key National Piano Composition Competition.
-More recently, in 2022, he was awarded 1st prize in the Caneres, International Music Competition Vienna.
+Back in 2014, he placed 4th in the Golden Key International Piano Composition Competition and performed at the winner’s recital in Vienna’s Ehrbar Hall his piece Dancing FLowers.
+He also received an honorable mention at the IBLA Grand Prize for piano composition that same year.
+In 2018, he won 3rd place in the Golden Key National Piano Composition Competition, and in 2022, he won 1st prize in the Caneres International Music Competition Vienna, September edition for his orchestra piece Symphonic Madness.
+His music has been performed in the USA, Austria, and Mexico.

 Share by: